sophienyaa/printkitty.js/README.md

 3. Install the dependencies with `npm install`

+4. If you want to use IPP mode, you need `ghostscript` installed.
+Do this on macOS with `brew install ghostscript`

 4. Link the command with `sudo npm link`

 Once you've done this you can simply run `printkitty --<options>`